Skinnytaste > Main Ingredient > Chicken Recipes > Orange Chicken Makeover

 Fat:9

-Sweet, spicy and flavorful – this makeover Asian Orange Chicken is a lighter and healthier alternative to the popular Chinese fast food take-out dish and it's quick and easy to make!
+Sweet, spicy and flavorful – this makeover Orange Chicken is a lighter and healthier version of the popular Chinese fast-food take-out dish.

 Course: Dinner